Written by: Danielle Perlin-Good, Executive Contributor

 Executive Contributors at Brainz Magazine are handpicked and invited to contribute because of their knowledge and valuable insight within their area of expertise.

-Danielle Perlin-Good is The Written Legacy Coach.
+Danielle Perlin-Good, Executive Contributor, Brainz Magazine Danielle Perlin-Good is The Written Legacy Coach.
 She works with emerging C-suite leaders to unleash their memoirs, self-help, and personal growth non-fiction books so they can share their powerful legacies and transform lives.
 Since 2008, Danielle has written and edited hundreds of articles, books, social media content, e-newsletters, and more.
 She went from working overnight shifts at the Tribune Company to corporate digital marketing gigs, one of which was at Albert Whitman & Co., an esteemed children's publishing house.
 Danielle uses mindset techniques, exceptional editing skills, and quantum healing modalities to ensure her clients develop a beautifully crafted and publishable book that they will forever cherish.
-In her free time, Danielle enjoys swimming, practicing yoga, being outside, and spending time with her husband and their son.